Grease Trap Requirements

-99Fats, oil, and grease, or FOG, can clog sewer lines.
-For this reason, Charleston Water System requires food service establishments that are connected to our sewer system to install and maintain a grease trap in accordance with our specifications.
+99Fats, oil, and grease, or FOG, can clog sewer lines, so we require food service establishments that are connected to our sewer system to install and maintain a grease trap in accordance with our specifications.

 Overview of Requirements for Food Establishments

-Complete the Grease Trap/Interceptor Application Form (page 18 of the Grease Trap Standards) and submit it along with plans, specifications, plumbing diagrams, riser diagrams, etc.
+- Complete the Grease Trap/Interceptor Application Form (page 18 of the Grease Trap Standards) and submit it along with plans, specifications, plumbing diagrams, riser diagrams, etc.

-After receiving an approval letter from CWS, install the grease trap.
+- After receiving an approval letter from CWS, install the grease trap.

-Contact CWS to schedule an inspection.
+- Contact CWS to schedule an inspection.

-Keep a Maintenance Log record.
+- Keep a Maintenance Log record.
 Grease traps/interceptors must be thoroughly pumped out and/or cleaned at least four times a year, or at a frequency determined by the CWS Inspector.